Izabela88/walkers-website/documents/features/test_user_stories.md

     > - I want to be able to write comments about dog walkers or pet sitters so I can help others users with choosing the best one person.
     > - I want to be able to delete or edit my reviews so I can manage them on my profile.

-    - This button lead to new form where user can write a review about the pet sitter.
+    - User can write a review about the pet sitter in the pet sitter profile part.

         ![write review](/documents/write-review.png)